Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Numerical findings

 \subsection{Application to structured dataset}

-In the previous sections we worked out the theory under the assumption of a random dataset scenario and we have shown general agreement with numerical simulations on unstructured datasets.

-Now, we extend the numerics to cope with structured datasets: examples are no longer random, but the pixels in the images are correlated in order to create a real pattern \cite{leonelli2021effective}: in particular we explore MNist and Fashion MNist datasets.
+In the previous sections we worked out the theory under the assumption of a random, structureless dataset and we showed general agreement with numerical simulations run on finite-size architectures.
+Now, we extend the numerics to cope with structured datasets: examples are no longer random, but the pixels in the images are correlated in order to create a real pattern \cite{leonelli2021effective}; in particular, we explore MNist and Fashion MNist datasets.

-We recall that MNist is a dataset for image classification built up of handwritten single digits, has a training set of 60,000 examples, and a testing set of 10,000 examples \cite{deng2012mnist}.
-This dataset is made of square 28×28 pixel grayscale images, with the center of mass of the pixels at the center of the 28×28 field.

-Fashion-MNIST, analogously, comprises 28×28 grayscale images of 70,000 fashion products from 10 categories, it shares with the MNIST dataset the same image size, data format and the structure of training and testing splits \cite{xiao2017fashion}.
-By way of example, in Fig. \ref{fig:datas} an example from each class in MNist (left) and Fashion MNist dataset (right) are shown.
+We recall that MNist is a dataset for image classification built up of handwritten single digits, it has a training set of 60,000 examples, and a testing set of 10,000 examples \cite{deng2012mnist}.
+This dataset is made of square 28×28 pixel grayscale images.
+Analogously, Fashion-MNIST comprises 28×28 grayscale images of 70,000 fashion products from 10 categories, it shares with the MNIST dataset the same image size, data format and the structure of training and testing splits \cite{xiao2017fashion}.
+By way of example, in Fig. \ref{fig:datas} an item from each class in MNist (left) and Fashion MNist dataset (right) are shown.